 But first thing’s first.
 Mixing and matching wood stains can get complicated, so we want to make things as simple as possible.
 Here’s a little glossary to keep the commonly misunderstood terms in order.

-- Wood Stain - Rubbed into wood in order to alter its color, tone or shade.
-Typically oil, water or alcohol based.
+- Wood Stain - Rubbed into the wood in order to alter its color, tone, or shade.
+Typically oil, water, or alcohol-based.

 - Wood Undertone - The subtle coloring of the wood due to the particular stain that was added.
 More on this below.